mzahana/d2dtracker_system/docs/kalibr.md

 ```

 # Recording ROS bag
-First you need to record a ros bag the contains your camera topics and IMU topics.
+First you need to record a ros bag that contains your camera topics and IMU topics.
 For example, if you are using the Intel Realsense D455 or D435i cameras, you need to record the two infra image topics and the imu topic.
 Image topics frame rate can be around 30Hz.
 IMU rate should be around 200Hz or more.

 If you recrod a ROS 2 bag, you will need to convert it to ROS 1 so Kalibr can process it.
-You need the `rosbags` package.
+For that you need the `rosbags` package.

 Convert the ROS2 folder (contains the database and metadata file) into the ROS1 bag file.
 If you recorded other non-image IMU topics (or non-standard message types) use --exclude-topic to not convert them.
 ```bash